 Will Crossbow Kill Weeds Faster than Roundup?

-Crossbow can kill plants within 3–5 days.
+Crossbow and Roundup both kill weeds in the same amount of time.
+Crossbow takes 7-14 days to kill weeds.
 Roundup requires 7–14 days to kill plants and grasses down to the root.
-While both herbicides require time to work through the plant’s system to kill it completely, Crossbow is a faster-acting alternative to Roundup.
+While both herbicides require time to work through the plant’s system to kill it completely, Crossbow can be a faster-acting alternative to Roundup.

 - Roundup kills plants in 7–14 days.